 - When the milk reaches a boil, pour a small amount into the egg yolk mixture while whisking.
 Add the rest of the hot milk and mix well.

-- Return the hot milk, sugar, and egg yolk mixture to the pot, and cook on medium-low heat.
+- Return the hot milk, sugar and egg yolk mixture to the pot, and cook over medium-low heat.
 Cook until mixture starts to thicken and just barely comes to the boil, stirring constantly.
 Strain into a clean bowl, and place bowl in an ice bath.

 - Freeze ice cream according to your ice cream machine directions.